How to Get Into Nursing School - Guide + Stats

 Oncology Nurse $145,762

-1. How Hard Is It To Get into Nursing School?
+1. How Hard Is It to Get Admitted Into Nursing School?

 While getting into nursing school can be challenging, it's not impossible.
 You'll want to give yourself the best possible chance of acceptance by aiming for a high GPA, SAT score, and high grades within the required prerequisite math and science courses.